jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Intro to Device Dev/c-mcu system ops/c2-RTOS tasks/_index.en.md

 Task controls allow you to affect the behavior for how your task processes.
 The following outlines some common task controls:

-{{% notice info %}}
-Some of the task controls specify the number of *ticks* the control is in effect.
-One tick equals one CPU cycle.
-For example, a 1 hz CPU processes on cycle, or 1 tick, per second.
-As well, a 240 Mhz single core processor, processes 240,000,000 cycles per second.
-{{% /notice %}}

 - `xTaskCreate` creates a new task and adds it to the list of tasks that are in a *Ready* state.
 The following provides an example of this control: